 The control component works together seamlessly with a corresponding UI widget that allows the user to create and configure sequences directly on the HMI panel.
 Working together, the widget and the control component provide an easy way to program a machine's sequences and visualize their execution.

 "Another standard requirement faced by plastics machinery OEMs is implementation of EUROMAP interfaces," notes Werner.
 Once again, there's a mapp component for that.
-"This is where you see one of mapp's biggest advantages," adds Christoph Trappl: "All ongoing development and maintenance of mapp components is handled by B&R." The impact this has on software maintenance costs is dramatic.
+"This is where you see one of mapp's biggest advantages," adds Christoph Trappl, "which is that all ongoing development and maintenance of mapp components is handled by B&R." The impact this has on software maintenance costs is dramatic.
 "Not only that, but the OEM also doesn't have to worry about future updates to the EUROMAP standard.
 When the times comes, they can rest assured that we will update the respective mapp component."

 Injection presses aren't the only type of machine that can be developed a whole lot faster with mapp.
 A blow molding press, for instance, also needs a configurable sequence control solution.
 In these applications, the sequence can vary greatly from machine to machine depending on what options are installed and what kind of item is being produced.
 With its freely programmable commands, the mapp sequence control solution is able to handle the requirements of any type of machine.